 What happens if a petition is not “clearly approvable”?

 USCIS authorized the Department of State to adjudicate only I-130 petitions that are deemed “clearly approvable.”
 Petitions accepted in Tokyo or Naha that are not clearly approvable will be sent to the USCIS Office for adjudication.
 Petitions that are not “clearly approvable” would include cases in which the adjudicating Consular Officer is unable to verify the petitioner’s U.S. citizenship or the relationship between the petitioner and beneficiary.

 Examples may include, but are not limited to, cases in which a petitioner or beneficiary claims no prior marriage on the petition form but the Consular Officer has reason to believe an unterminated marriage exists, or an adoption case in which the Consular Officer is unable to verify certain requirements related to inter-country adoptions.

 Can I file an I-130 in Tokyo or Naha if I’ve already filed a petition directly with USCIS?

 No. USCIS does not authorize the Embassy/Consulate to accept a local filing abroad if the petitioner has already filed a Form I-130 in the U.S. for the same beneficiary.
-We recommend that you contact the USCIS Military Help Line to request expedited processing and adjudication.
+We recommend that you contact the USCIS Military Help Line or USCIS contact us to request expedited processing and adjudication.

 USCIS Lockbox remains available

-Under certain circumstances, and on a case-by-case basis, the USCIS Office may authorize the Department of State to accept and approve I-130 petitions for U.S. citizen petitioners who are not active duty military.
+Under certain circumstances, and on a case-by-case basis, the USCIS Office may authorize the Department of State to accept and approve I-130 petitions for U.S. citizen petitioners who are not active duty military or diplomats.
 This would apply to any Department of Defense civilians and contractors, active duty dependents, service members temporarily stationed or deployed to Japan, and non-military petitioners.